akbartus/Yolov5-Segmentation-on-Browser/readme.md

 </p>

 This is adapted and reduced version of YOLOv5 object segmentation (powered by onnx) created by <a href="https://github.com/Hyuto/yolov5-seg-onnxruntime-web">Wahyu Setianto</a>.
-It can be run on JavaScript without any frameworks.
+This version can be run on JavaScript without any frameworks.

 ## Setup
 To see it at work, just run index.html file.